privateprep/coding-space-website/src/pages/about-us/index.md

   how to tackle challenges independently through learning to code.
-They envisioned unconventional coding classes where students could control the pace of their learning while developing intellectual confidence, a growth mindset, self-expression, and computational thinking skills.
-Within the first two years, The Coding Space doubled in size, adding classes in multiple locations and schools around New York City as well as several full-time staff members.  "
+They envisioned unconventional coding classes where students could control the pace of their learning while developing intellectual confidence, a growth mindset, self-expression, and computational thinking skills. "
 heroImage:
   image: /img/tcs-header.png
   alt: Light blue hero image with animated computer and code